+"Formal Complaint"

-- "Formal Complaint" - A document filed by a complainant or signed by the TIX Coordinator alleging sexual harassment against the respondent and requesting that the school investigate the allegation of sexual harassment. - A formal complaint may be filed with the TIX Coordinator in person, by mail, or by electronic mail, by using the contact information required to be listed for the TIX Coordinator, and by any additional method the school designates. - The phrase "document filed by a complainant" means a document or electronic submission that contains the complainant's physical or digital signature, or otherwise indicates that the complainant is the person filing the formal complaint. - There is no time limit or statute of limitations on a complainant's decision to file a formal complaint, other than that the complainant must be enrolled in the school's education program or registered to be enrolled in said program.
+- A document filed by a complainant or signed by the TIX Coordinator alleging sexual harassment against the respondent and requesting that the school investigate the allegation of sexual harassment. - A formal complaint may be filed with the TIX Coordinator in person, by mail, or by electronic mail, by using the contact information required to be listed for the TIX Coordinator, and by any additional method the school designates. - The phrase "document filed by a complainant" means a document or electronic submission that contains the complainant's physical or digital signature, or otherwise indicates that the complainant is the person filing the formal complaint. - There is no time limit or statute of limitations on a complainant's decision to file a formal complaint, other than that the complainant must be enrolled in the school's education program or registered to be enrolled in said program.

+"Supportive Measures"

-- "Supportive Measures" ٠ - Non-disciplinary, non-punitive individualized service is offered as appropriate, as reasonably available, and without fee or charge to the complainant (alleged victim) or the respondent (alleged perpetrator) before or after the filing of a formal complaint, or where no formal complaint has been filed. - All such measures are designed and intended to restore or preserve equal access to the school's education program or activity without unreasonably burdening either party.
-Supportive measures are also designed to protect the safety of all parties and the school's educational environment, and to deter continuing sexual-harassment. - Supportive measures may include, but are not limited to: - Counseling • - Extensions of deadlines or other course related adjustments • - Modifications of work or class schedules • - Campus escort services - Mutual restrictions and contact between the parties • - Changes in work or housing locations on campus • - Leaves of absence - Increased security and monitoring of certain areas of the campus Other similar measures - The school must maintain as confidential any supportive measures provided to the complainant or respondent, to the extent that maintaining such confidentiality would not impair the ability of the school to provide the supportive measures.
+- Non-disciplinary, non-punitive individualized service is offered as appropriate, as reasonably available, and without fee or charge to the complainant (alleged victim) or the respondent (alleged perpetrator) before or after the filing of a formal complaint, or where no formal complaint has been filed. - All such measures are designed and intended to restore or preserve equal access to the school's education program or activity without unreasonably burdening either party.
+Supportive measures are also designed to protect the safety of all parties and the school's educational environment, and to deter continuing sexual-harassment. - Supportive measures may include, but are not limited to: - Counseling - Extensions of deadlines or other course related adjustments - · Modifications of work or class schedules - Campus escort services - Mutual restrictions and contact between the parties - Changes in work or housing locations on campus - · Leaves of absence - Increased security and monitoring of certain areas of the campus Other similar measures a particular type of sexual harassment that includes physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent due to the victim's use of drugs or alcohol, or the victim's physical, mental or legal incapacity.

+• The school must maintain as confidential any supportive measures provided to the complainant or respondent, to the extent that maintaining such confidentiality would not impair the ability of the school to provide the supportive measures.